Minnesota Diminished Value Claims

 In Minnesota, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Minnesota law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
-Minnesota recognizes diminished value claims when you file within the applicable time limit.
+A Minnesota diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+Minnesota recognizes diminished value claims when they are properly documented and filed within the applicable time limit.

 Save Time